-STEM toys allow kids to learn and explore their curious minds.
+STEM science technology engineering math activities allow kids to learn and explore their curious minds.
 Five is the age of the “why” question that can drive parents a little insane.
-STEM allows exploration and keeps kindergarteners occupied so parents can have a little bit of a break or have peaceful moments of engagement with their child.
-Below is a list of the most popular and the best STEM toys for 5-year-olds.
-You can buy these toys for your child if you are a parent or as a gift to any curious kindergartener you choose.
+These fun toys allow exploration and keep kindergarteners occupied so parents can have a little bit of a break or have peaceful moments of engagement with their child.
+Below is a list of the best STEM toys for kids.
+You can buy these sets for your child if you are a parent or a gift to any curious kindergartener you choose.

 Robots have always been a cool toy for kids to play with for many years.
-As technology progresses, children are starting to learn about how to code sooner than usual.
-Coding robots are a great way to introduce coding to your child or to nurture what they’ve already been introduced to.
+As technology progresses, coding for kids starts sooner than usual.
+Robots are a great way to introduce programming to your child or nurture what they’ve already been introduced to.

-One of the most popular coding robots is Botley, the Coding Robot.
-The Botley Robot is a robot for five-year-olds that work through a remote by entering a code.
-The remote is programmed with several activities and lessons to teach them the first steps of coding.
+One of the most popular robots is Botley, the Coding Robot.
+The Botley Robot is a robot for a five-year-old that works through a remote by entering a code.
+The remote is programmed with several lessons to teach them the first steps of coding.
 Botley can move in a straight line or follow any thick black line that your child draws.

+There are some excellent reasons why your child should learn how to code at a young age.
 Code and Go Robot Mouse is another toy that introduces coding with a fun maze.
-Colby, the mouse wants to eat some cheese, and the children have to build a maze for him to get to it.
-Kids create the maze by using pictorial direction coding cards; then, they push the arrows on the mouse to tell him which direction to go in.
-There are up to 40 different command codes that kids can put in and say to the mouse where to go.
+Colby, the robot mouse, wants to eat some cheese, and the children have to build a maze for him to get to it.
+Kids create the maze using pictorial direction coding cards; then, they push the arrows on the robot mouse to tell him which direction to go in.
+There are up to 40 variations of command codes that kids can put in and say to the mouse where to go.

-Board games are great toys for small children to include them in family game night.
-They also create an excellent way for parents to sit and introduce their children to coding and engineering through a game.
-An excellent engineering game for your five-year-old would be the Colour Code game by Smart Games.
+Problem-solving educational board games are great challenges for kids ages 5+ and include kids in family game night.
+They also create an excellent way for parents to sit and introduce their children to programming and engineering through a game.
+An excellent engineering game for your five-year-old would be the Colour Code game.
 This game consists of 18 clear sheets with colored shapes on them.
 It comes with a book that includes 100 challenges for kids to put together and complete.
-This game promotes planning, problem-solving, concentration skills, and visual perception.
+This set promotes planning, problem-solving, concentration skills, and visual perception.

 4. Castle Logix

-Geo Smart Mars is another easy engineering toy that your child can put together.
+Geo Smart Mars is another easy set that your child can put together.
 Toy cars have always been a fun toy for young children, and with the Geo Smart Mars toy, they will have a greater appreciation for it because they have to put it together themselves.
 This toy vehicle promotes building and engineering skills by learning the basic concepts of construction.
 This toy has several colorful, bright magnetic pieces, a track, a motor, and a remote control.
-Kids aren’t limited to just one design, also promoting creativity; children can build their car with any design they imagine.
+Kids aren’t limited to just one design, promoting creativity; children can build their car with any design they imagine while developing math skills.

-Another form of engineering toys that kindergarteners can play with that stimulates STEM learning is building toys.
+Another form of educational engineering games that kindergarteners can play with are building kits.

-One example of these toys is the Magna Tiles Clear Colors.
-These sets of tiles allow kids to be creative and start to engage in math and science early.
-The tiles come in several colors and shapes, allowing them to create different shaped puzzles, create number sentences and patterns.
+One example of these learning recourses is the Magna Tiles Clear Colors.
+These Magna tiles sets allow kids to be creative and start to engage in math and science early.
+The kit comes in several colored and shaped tiles, allowing them to create different shaped puzzles, create number sentences and patterns.
 The tiles are magnetic and glow in the dark, promoting early introductions of science.
-Since they are magnetic, they can create many different shapes, designs, and patterns on several different surfaces around their home.
-The tiles can be used to play with beyond the kindergarten years by encouraging imaginative play and creating new challenges.
+Since they are magnetic, they can create shapes, designs, and patterns on several surfaces around their home.
+The Magna tiles can play with beyond the kindergarten years by encouraging imaginative play and creating new challenges.

-Brain Builders is a toy that encourages fine motor skills and basic engineering skills.
+Brain Builders is a kit that encourages fine motor skills and basic engineering and math skills.
 It consists of KEVA planks and puzzle cards that provide challenges for kids to complete.
-The goal is that after they complete the puzzle card, they should be able to recognize the shape or figure that they have created.
-Each card that they pick has a different level, teaching patience when figuring out how to complete the challenge.
-This toy introduces your child to geometry and balance, giving them the confidence to face the upcoming challenges of math.
+The goal of this building kit is that after they complete the puzzle card, they should be able to recognize the shape or figure that they have created.
+Each card they pick has a different level, teaching patience when figuring out how to complete the challenge.
+This STEM toy introduces your child to geometry and balance, giving them the confidence to face the upcoming challenges of math.

-Kinetic Sand is a popular toy amongst kids, especially five-year-olds, that involves colorful, magnetic Sand.
+Kinetic Sand is a popular science kit amongst kids, especially a five-year-old, that involves colorful, magnetic Sand.

-This STEM toy promotes hands-on science learning.
-There are many different activities that parents can do with their kids that promote STEM activities.
-Some examples of activities that are age-appropriate are building a kinetic sand, Mr. Potato Head.
+This toy promotes hands-on science learning.
+It includes activities to develop STEM skills while playing with sand.
+Some age-appropriate examples are building a kinetic sand, Mr. Potato Head.
 Children can name the basic parts of the body by using positional words while putting them in place.

-Teachers often use kinetic Sand to help kindergarteners learn how to count by having students build the number with the Sand, trace the number they made, and create several shapes as well.
+Teachers often use kinetic Sand to help kids learn how to count by having students build the number with the Sand, trace the number they made, and create several shapes.
 Kinetic Sand not only promotes science, but it also encourages creativity and creative learning while exploring science through touch.

 Another toy that promotes science for your kindergartener is Kidz Labs Crystal Mining.
-This toy comes with a mining kit that allows kids to dig for minerals.
+This toy comes with a mining kit that lets children dig for minerals.
 It comes with a rock made of plaster that holds eight different colorful crystals inside.
-The kit comes with a digging tool, magnifying glass, brush, and instructions on how to mine for the rocks.
-This toy not only teaches kids about mining, but they also have an opportunity to learn about each of the eight minerals in the process of finding them.
-This toy kit was designed to develop your child’s interest in science with hands-on learning and discovery.
+The kit comes with a digging tool, magnifying glass, brush, and instructions for the rocks.
+This educational kit not only teaches kids about mining, but they also have an opportunity to learn about each of the eight minerals in the process of finding them.
+This kit was designed to develop your child’s interest in science, technology, engineering, and hands-on learning and discovery.

-The Smart Start: STEM Books are designed for kids from 2 – 5 years old.
+The Smart Start: These Books are designed for kids from 2 – 5 years old.
 The projects are fun and hands-on.
-The book includes STEM challenges and activities through which the kids have to solve problems that develop problem-solving and critical thinking skills.
+The book includes STEM challenges through which the kids have to solve problems that develop problem-solving and critical thinking skills.

-STEM is one of the easiest ways to keep your child entertained over the summer or at any moment that they need to be entertained.
-For a five-year-old, it’s a great way to prepare them for their upcoming year in kindergarten.
-STEM is all of the subjects that they will be learning as soon as they go to schools or start homeschooling, so STEM toys are a great introduction to the subjects and a significant way to connect as a family.
-This selection of STEM toys, as well as many more, can allow parents to discover their child’s highest interests that they can further invest in the future.
+Developing STEM skills at a young age is important.
+STEM is one of the easiest ways to keep your child entertained over the weekend or at any moment that they need to be entertained.
+STEM toys for 5-year-olds are great ways to prepare them for their upcoming year in kindergarten.
+STEAM is all of the subjects that they will be learning as soon as they go to schools or start homeschooling, so STEM toys for kids are a great introduction to the subjects and a significant way to connect.
+This selection of activities and many more can allow parents to discover their child’s highest interests to further invest in the future.
 You may also be interested in STEM subscription boxes.